-Goose banding. - The banding operation was difficult this year due to a moderate density of broods around the lowlands of the Base-camp Valley and especially the bad weather that prevailed in August.
-We conducted 9 drives, most of them outside the Base-camp Valley (<8 km).
-We banded a total of 3395 geese, including 447 adult females marked with neck-collars and 45 young which had been marked with web-tags at hatch and were recaptured.
-We also marked 15 adult females with GPS/ARGOS radio-transmitters.
-In addition, we had 316 recaptures of adults banded in previous years.
-The gosling:adult ratio among geese captured at banding (1.11:1) and mean brood size toward the end of brood-rearing (3.07 young, SD = 1.27, n = 138; counts conducted from 30 July to 6 August) were similar to last year and higher than the long-term averages (Table 1).
-By combining information on brood size and young:adult ratio at banding, we estimated that 72% of the adults captured were accompanied by young, a value lower than the long-term average, which suggests a that mortality rate of young during the summer may have been higher than normal.
+Goose banding. - The banding operation was highly successful this year.
+We conducted 9 drives in our core banding area, i.e. in the lowlands and hills bordering the Base-camp Valley to the south and north (<8 km), and 5 additional drives further away, between the Camp 2 and the Base-camp Valley.
+We banded a total of 5417 geese, including 701 adult females marked with neck-collars and 162 young which had been marked with web-tags at hatch and were recaptured.
+In addition, we had 352 recaptures of adults banded in previous years.
+The gosling:adult ratio among geese captured at banding (1.07:1) was slightly lower than last year but still above the long-term average (Table 1).
+In contrast, mean brood size toward the end of brood-rearing (2.35 young, SD = 1.11, n = 195; counts conducted from 30 July to 5 August) were much lower than last year and below the long-term averages.
+By combining information on brood size and young:adult ratio at banding, we estimated that 91% of the adults captured were accompanied by young, a value higher than the long-term average.
 Overall, these results are indicative of a good production of young on Bylot Island by the end of the summer.
+Finally, we collected 13 intestines from goslings that died accidentally during banding to examine their level of parasite infection.